 ACEDS featured Keeping Personal Data Private in Mobile Device Discovery by Helen Geib, General Counsel at QDiscovery on the ACEDS blog.
-The article covers some of the key ways respect the privacy of personal information on mobile devices during investigations and also covers the capabilities and limitations that mobile devices present.
+The article covers some of the key ways to respect the privacy of personal information on mobile devices during investigations and also covers the capabilities and limitations that mobile devices present.

 Excerpt from Keeping Personal Data Private in Mobile Device Discovery on the ACEDS blog: